Bulletin 2021-04: Clarifying Annual Energy Requirements

 All energy use from all energy meters must be reported, including electric and gas if applicable as well as any energy generated on-site which is supplied to the cannabis business.
 After your Portfolio Manager account is set up, please input the monthly energy use data from your utility bills.

-• PG&E customers (including CleanPowerSF customers): To avoid confusion or disruption to benchmarking the entire building, it is recommended that Cannabis Businesses avoid the use of PG&E Building Benchmarking Portal.
+PG&E customers (including CleanPowerSF customers): To avoid confusion or disruption to benchmarking the entire building, it is recommended that Cannabis Businesses avoid the use of PG&E Benchmarking Portal.
 Please enter utility data by hand.
-Though PG&E offers to upload utility data to Portfolio Manager for free, a meter can only be associated with a single Portfolio Manager account.
-Many Cannabis Businesses are located in buildings that are 10,000 square feet or larger – which are required by SF Environment Code Chapter 20 to benchmark the entire building annually.
-Exception: If the Cannabis Business occupies the entire building, and is responsible for all energy use (common area and tenant), then the Cannabis Business report will be the same as required by SF Environment Code, and PG&E’s ‘automated service’ may be used.
+Though PG&E has a service which uploads utility data to Portfolio Manager, a meter can only be associated with a single Portfolio Manager account, and separate laws require the building owner to benchmark the entire building.
+Please leave the PG&E data upload service to the building owner or owner’s representative

 Step 3: Identify your parcel(s)